vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 ### Normalizing likes by time

 As shown above, the average number of likes has increased with time.
-This can also be seen by fitting a linear regression to the log-like value.
+This can also be seen by fitting a linear equation to the log-like value.

 <img src="/images/fulls/social-interest/trended-scatter.png" class="chart image">